 The University may provide short-term parking to faculty, staff and students with disabilities by offering temporary permits for parking in employee or student parking lots.

 To request parking based on a temporary disability, the below must be submitted to email@example.com:

 1. A request including name, University ID, where the employee or student is requesting to park and the length of time the temporary accommodation is being requested for.

-2. A completed Temporary Disability Parking Request Form.
+2. A completed Temporary Medical Parking Request Form.
 This must be faxed to (319) 335-6649, emailed to firstname.lastname@example.org, or delivered to the Parking and Transportation Department office.
 If assistance is needed in completing this form, please contact Parking Services at (319) 335-1475.

 3. Employees and students intending to park in designated handicap stalls, you must display a State-issued handicap placard/license plate.

 After these items have been submitted, Parking and Transportation will be in contact with the applicant.
 Applicants with approved temporary accommodations should bring their University ID and current parking permit, if applicable, with them when coming to pick up their new permit.